 - All projects funded through HOME and NHTF must have a scope of work and bid specifications prepared by an architect licensed to practice in Minnesota.
-Initial property inspections performed by the project team must be in accordance with Minnesota Housing's Rental Housing Design/Construction Standards. - In addition, both programs require an initial property inspection for rehabilitation projects to identify any Uniform Physical Condition Standards (UPCS) deficiencies.
-This inspection is completed by Minnesota Housing staff or by an entity or person contracted by Minnesota Housing. - Findings of the initial inspection deemed an emergency will be required to be remedied per UPCS protocol.
-The remaining UPCS violations and findings, including those categorized as routine maintenance, will then need to be integrated into the scope of work. - Improvements that are identified as routine maintenance may, at Minnesota Housing's discretion, be included in the scope of work or completed separately by the owner.
+Initial property inspections performed by the project team must be in accordance with Minnesota Housing's Rental Housing Design/Construction Standards. - In addition, both programs require an initial property inspection for rehabilitation projects to identify any UPCS deficiencies (effective 10/1/2023, UPCS will be replaced by NSPIRE).
+This inspection is completed by Minnesota Housing staff or by an entity or person contracted by Minnesota Housing. - Violations discovered during the initial inspection deemed an emergency will be required to be remedied within 24 hours.
+The remaining violations and findings, including those categorized as routine maintenance, will then need to be integrated into the scope of work. - Improvements that are identified as routine maintenance may, at Minnesota Housing's discretion, be included in the scope of work or completed separately by the owner.
 If the owner chooses to complete the maintenance work separate from the project's scope of work, the maintenance must be completed prior to the final project closeout inspection and must meet all applicable Minnesota Housing Rental Housing Design/Construction Standards. - Minnesota Housing will attend the draw meetings and perform property inspections during construction. - A final project closeout inspection must be completed by Minnesota Housing staff or by an entity or person contracted by Minnesota Housing after project construction is complete.
-All UPCS violations, including those categorized as routine maintenance, from all earlier inspections must be corrected prior to the project closeout inspection.
+All violations, including those categorized as routine maintenance, from all earlier inspections must be corrected prior to the project closeout inspection.